alelievr/NodeGraphProcessor/README.md

 - Exposed parameters that can be set per-asset to customize the graph processing from scripts or the inspector
 - Parameter set mode, you can now output data from thegraph using exposed parameters.
 Their values will be updated when the graph is processed
 - Search window to create new nodes
-- Colored comment blocks (node groups)
+- Colored groups
 - Node messages (small message with it's icon beside the node)
+- Stack Nodes

 More details are available [in the Changelog](CHANGELOG.md)